 For I am already being poured out as a drink offering, and the time of my departure has come.2 Timothy 4:6(NASB)

-Paul knew that his life was soon to end, and that this second letter to Timothy, would be the final epistle he was to pen before His death.
-As he sat in his dark dungeon, waiting for his execution, Paul wanted to impress on Timothy, the important responsibility that now lay on his shoulder – and those other faithful servants of God.
+Paul knew that his life was soon to end, and that this second letter to Timothy would be the final epistle he was to pen before His death.
+As he sat in his dark dungeon waiting for his execution, Paul wanted to impress on Timothy the important responsibility that now lay on his shoulders, and on the shoulders of those other faithful servants of God.

-Paul knew that each one of us would one day stand, alone, before Christ at His appearing, when He will judge the living and the dead for the lives we have led and the service we offered.
-He wanted us to be fully aware that all His blood-bought children will either be rewarded for the good we have done by faith… or suffer loss for our worldly ways and fleshly deeds.
+Paul knew that each one of us would one day stand alone before Christ when He will judge us for the lives we have led and the service we offered.
+Although our salvation is secure in Christ, Paul wanted us to be fully aware that all His blood-bought children will either be rewarded for the good we have done by faith, or suffer loss of reward for our worldly ways and fleshly deeds.

 Paul may have been thrown into jail by Rome, but in God's eyes it was the faith of those to whom Paul ministered, that had become a beautiful sacrifice to the Lord – and Paul's incarceration and death was like a precious drink offering, being poured out for the glory of God.

-Heavenly Father, we praise and thank You for the life and ministry of Paul and the example he set as a living sacrifice for the glory of God – a life that was poured out as a drink offering to the Lord.
-Thank You that I have been equipped with all I need for life and godliness, through the power of the indwelling Holy Spirit and pray that I may be sober in all things, endure hardship, do the work of an evangelist, courageously fulfil my ministry and become a living sacrifice and acceptable drink offering to my God and Saviour –in Whose name I pray, AMEN.
+Heavenly Father, I praise and thank You for the life and ministry of Paul and the example he set as a living sacrifice for the glory of God.
+A life that was poured out as a drink offering to the Lord.
+Thank You that I have been equipped with all I need for life and godliness, through the power of the indwelling Holy Spirit.
+I pray that I may be sober in all things, endure hardship, do the work of an evangelist, courageously fulfil my ministry, and become a living sacrifice and acceptable drink offering to my God and Saviour.
+In Jesus' name, AMEN.